 Sweet Winesap

-From Pennsylvania.
-The variety has long been cultivated in Western New York under the names Henrick Sweet and Hendrick Sweet.
-In some localities, particularly in Wayne county, it is known as Rose Sweet.
-Occasionally it is erroneously called Ladies Sweet, Lady Sweet, or Lady Sweeting; since it bears some resemblance to the true Lady Sweet it is not strange that it is sometimes thus confused with that variety.
+Downing (1869) described Sweet Winesap as originating in Pennsylvania, a provenance later repeated by Thomas (1875), Budd & Hansen (1914), and Elliott (whose 1865 work quoted Downing).
+Hedrick (1922) noted that it is not actually known where the variety originated, but that it seems to have been described first in 1854 (corresponding to Elliott's 1854 reference).
+The variety has long been cultivated in Western New York under the names Henrick Sweet and Hendrick Sweet; in some localities, particularly in Wayne county, it is known as Rose Sweet.
+It is occasionally erroneously called Ladies Sweet, Lady Sweet, or Lady Sweeting — Beach notes it bears some resemblance to the true Lady Sweet, so the confusion is understandable.

 Warder listed it under the separate names of Sweet Winesap and Henrick Sweet.
-Thomas in 1875 followed Downing in giving Sweet Winesap as a variety from Pennsylvania and noticed Henrick Sweet as a separate variety; evidently he was not familiar with this variety under the name Sweet Winesap, but he must have recognized that it was identical with the apple commonly known in his own section as Henrick Sweet.
-The 1897 edition of Thomas makes Henrick Sweet a synonym of Sweet Pearmain, but Lyon doubted the correctness of this decision.
-Beach notes that he had not seen Sweet Pearmain, but the descriptions given by Downing and Elliott do not apply closely to Sweet Winesap.
+Thomas in 1875 followed Downing in giving Sweet Winesap as a variety from Pennsylvania and noticed Henrick Sweet as a separate variety; he was evidently not familiar with the apple under the Sweet Winesap name despite recognizing it under the Henrick Sweet name in his own section.
+The 1897 edition of Thomas makes Henrick Sweet a synonym of Sweet Pearmain, but Lyon doubted the correctness of this decision; Beach notes that the descriptions of Sweet Pearmain given by Downing and Elliott do not apply closely to Sweet Winesap.
+Per Hedrick, though widely distributed, Sweet Winesap is most commonly grown in New York and Pennsylvania.

 Tree

-Medium in size, vigorous or moderately vigorous, productive.
-Form upright spreading to roundish, rather dense.
-It tends to form a rather dense head, particularly where thorough tillage is practiced, and for this reason the top should be made sufficiently open so that the foliage may be kept in good working condition throughout the tree (Beach).
-The tree is not an early bearer, but when it comes into bearing it is a reliable cropper.
-It is inclined to overbear and produce a considerable amount of undersized fruit (Beach).
-Usually healthy and moderately long-lived (Beach).
+Tree medium in size, vigorous or moderately vigorous (Beach); Hedrick describes the tree as vigorous and upright-spreading and dense, while Beach reports form upright spreading to roundish, rather dense.
+Downing, Budd & Hansen, and Elliott (Pennsylvania entry) describe growth as moderate and upright, productive.
+Beach notes some fruit growers report that the tree is satisfactorily hardy, but others find it a little lacking in hardiness and for that reason prefer to top-work it upon some vigorous, hardy stock such as Northern Spy, Roxbury, or Golden Russet.
+Hedrick concurs that the trees are a little lacking in vigor and hardiness, but are usually healthy, long-lived, and productive.
+The tree tends to form a rather dense head, particularly where thorough tillage is practiced, and for this reason the top should be made sufficiently open so that the foliage may be kept in good working condition throughout the tree.
+It is not an early bearer (Beach: "not an early bearer"; Hedrick: "somewhat tardy in coming in bearing"), but when it comes into bearing it is a reliable cropper.
+In many cases it is inclined to overbear and produce a considerable amount of undersized fruit.

 Twigs medium to long, rather slender to moderately stout; internodes medium.
 Bark brownish tinged with dark red, mottled with inconspicuous grayish scarf-skin, scarcely pubescent.
 Lenticels scattering, small to medium, often elongated.
 Buds medium in size, broadly roundish, obtuse or sometimes acute, somewhat pubescent, generally appressed (Beach).